Missile-alert mistake feeds doubts about a real emergency

 “My confidence in our so-called leaders’ ability to disseminate this vital information has certainly been tarnished,” said Patrick Day, who sprang from bed when the alert was issued Saturday morning.
 “I would have to think twice before acting on any future advisory.”

-Authorities said the warning was sent during a shift change at the state’s Emergency Management Agency when someone doing a routine test hit the live alert button.
+The erroneous warning was sent during a shift change at the state’s Emergency Management Agency when someone doing a routine test hit the live alert button, state officials said.

+President Donald Trump said the federal government will “get involved” with Hawaii, but didn’t provide any additional details.

-The error sparked a doomsday panic across the islands.
+The error sparked a doomsday panic across the islands known as a laid-back paradise.
 Parents clutched their children, huddled in bathtubs and said prayers.
+Students bolted across the University of Hawaii campus to take cover in buildings.
 Drivers abandoned cars on a highway and took shelter in a tunnel.
 Others resigned themselves to a fate they could not control and simply waited for the attack.

 The 911 system for the island of Oahu was overwhelmed with more than 5,000 calls.
 There were no major emergencies during the false alarm, Mayor Kirk Caldwell said.

-An investigation into what went wrong was underway Sunday at the Federal Communications Commission.
+An investigation into what went wrong was underway Sunday at the Federal Communications Commission, which sets rules for wireless emergency alerts sent by local, state or federal officials to warn of the threat of hurricanes, wildfires, flash flooding and to announce searches for missing children.

-The Hawaiian government “did not have reasonable safeguards or process controls in place to prevent the transmission of a false alert,” FCC Chairman Ajit Pai said in a statement, calling the mistake “absolutely unacceptable.”
+The state of Hawaii “did not have reasonable safeguards or process controls in place to prevent the transmission of a false alert,” FCC Chairman Ajit Pai said in a statement, calling the mistake “absolutely unacceptable.”

 “False alerts undermine public confidence in the alerting system and thus reduce their effectiveness during real emergencies,” he said.